Advertising management: Integrative models

 Integrative models assume that consumers process advertising information via two paths – both cognitive (thinking) and affective (feeling) simultaneously.
 These models seek to combine the type of purchase with the consumer's dominant mode of processing.
 Integrative models are based on research findings indicating that congruence between personality and the way a persuasive message is framed.
 That is, aligning the message framing with the recipient's personality profile may play an important role in ensuring the success of that message.
 In a recent experiment, five advertisements (each designed to target one of the five personality traits) were constructed for a single product.
 Findings suggest that advertisements were evaluated more positively when they aligned with participants' motives.
 Tailoring persuasive messages to the personality traits of the targeted audience can be an effective way of enhancing the message's impact.

 There are many integrative frameworks.
-Two of the more widely used models are the grids developed by Foote, Cone, Belding (FCB) (see below) and another devised by Rossiter and Percy, and which is an extension of the FCB approach.Rossiter, J.R., Percy, L. and Donovan, R.J., "A Better Advertising Planning Grid," Journal of Advertising Research, Vol. 31 (October/November), 1991, pp 11-21 These planning grids are very popular with advertising practitioners because of their ease of application.
+Two of the more widely used models are the grids developed by Foote, Cone, Belding (FCB) (see below) and another devised by Rossiter and Percy, and which is an extension of the FCB approach.
+These planning grids are very popular with advertising practitioners because of their ease of application.